Robinson leads Northern Kentucky against IU Indianapolis - WTOP News

 Indianapolis; Saturday, 2 p.m.
 EST

-BOTTOM LINE: Northern Kentucky visits IU Indianapolis after Trey Robinson scored 30 points in Northern Kentucky’s 86-73 loss to the Akron Zips.
+BOTTOM LINE: Northern Kentucky plays IU Indianapolis after Trey Robinson scored 30 points in Northern Kentucky’s 86-73 loss to the Akron Zips.

 The Jaguars have gone 3-1 at home.
-IU Indianapolis is fifth in the Horizon League with 13.1 assists per game led by Alec Millender averaging 3.2.
+IU Indianapolis ranks seventh in the Horizon League with 9.7 offensive rebounds per game led by DeSean Goode averaging 2.2.

-The Norse are 0-4 in road games.
-Northern Kentucky ranks second in the Horizon League with 14.1 assists per game led by Sam Vinson averaging 3.9.
+The Norse are 0-4 on the road.
+Northern Kentucky has a 0-1 record in games decided by 3 points or fewer.

 IU Indianapolis is shooting 42.9% from the field this season, 2.4 percentage points lower than the 45.3% Northern Kentucky allows to opponents.
-Northern Kentucky’s 41.4% shooting percentage from the field this season is 2.9 percentage points lower than IU Indianapolis has given up to its opponents (44.3%).
+Northern Kentucky averages 6.9 made 3-pointers per game this season, 1.4 fewer made shots on average than the 8.3 per game IU Indianapolis gives up.

-The Jaguars and Norse face off Saturday for the first time in conference play this season.
+The Jaguars and Norse meet Saturday for the first time in Horizon League play this season.

-TOP PERFORMERS: Paul Zilinskas is scoring 19.3 points per game with 2.8 rebounds and 1.7 assists for the Jaguars.
+TOP PERFORMERS: Paul Zilinskas is shooting 47.9% and averaging 19.3 points for the Jaguars.

+Josh Dilling averages 1.9 made 3-pointers per game for the Norse, scoring 9.8 points while shooting 31.3% from beyond the arc.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.